2022 Service Content Optimization Guide

 Your service department can be an incredible source of traffic for your website.
-For many marketing companies, their focus is new and used car sales.
-When you really think about it, it doesn’t make much sense.
-According to NADA, 49% of an auto dealer’s gross profit comes from service.
+After all, 49% of an auto dealer’s gross profit comes from service, according to NADA.

-We’re sure you’re ready to start taking your service center’s profit potential seriously and powering up your website content.
-So, where should you begin?
+After seeing these impressive results, we’re sure you’re ready to start taking your service center’s profit potential seriously and powering up your website content.

 Laying The Groundwork

-The first thing you need to do is create a catalog of what you have on your site today.
+You first need to create a catalog of what you have on your site today.
 Here are some items we recommend you start with.

 - Spend at least an hour just clicking around your service pages and taking notes.
 This may seem like a long time, but you will quickly find it’s not enough time.
-When you’re checking around your site, put yourself in the mind of your customer.
-What is difficult to navigate?
+When you’re browsing your site, put yourself in the mind of your customer.
+What is challenging to navigate?
 What pages are confusing?

 - Check your links.
 Fixing links that don’t work or point to unintended destinations is an easy win.
 Ask yourself, “If I clicked on this link, am I going to the most relevant page?”
 If the answer is no, change it up!

-- Schedule an appointment through your own Schedule Service page.
+- Schedule an appointment through your Schedule Service page.
 The easiest way to see through your customer’s eyes is to try to book an appointment at your own business.
 If you’re frustrated or confused at any point, your customers are too.
-Remember, most people aren’t as familiar with their vehicle and the scheduling process as someone who works in this vertical.
-If it’s confusing to you, it’s exponentially so for someone less familiar.
+Remember, most people aren’t as familiar with their vehicle and the scheduling process as someone who works in this industry.
+If it’s confusing to you, it’s exponentially so for visitors.

 - Aesthetics matter.
-If your pages don’t look that nice, then it might be time for a refresher.
-Your pages should be clean, easy to navigate, and have a consistent color theme.
-If you have images that are way too big or awkward spacing between your paragraphs, then jot those down to fix later on.
+If your pages don’t look great, it might be time for a refresher.
+Your pages should be clean, easy to navigate and have a consistent color theme.
+If you have images that are way too big or there’s awkward spacing between your paragraphs, then jot those down to fix later.

 - Ensure that every page has a CTA.
 We’ll touch on this later, but almost every single one of your service pages should have a link to schedule service.

-- Try to find a few pages on your site as quickly as you can.
+- Find a few pages on your site as quickly as possible.
 This is an odd one, but it’s actually very useful.
-After you have a list of all your content, pick a page out at random and try to get to it as quickly as you can.
-If you find it confusing or difficult to reach, then you may want to rethink your site’s layout.
+After you have a list of all your content, select a page randomly and try to get to it as quickly as possible.
+If you find it confusing or difficult to reach, you may want to rethink your site’s layout.

 While you don’t need to change anything today, keeping detailed notes on issues you had with the site will come in handy as we expand our content!